terrapower/armi/doc/user/inputs.rst

 Making blocks with unshaped components
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Sometimes you will want to make a homogenous block,  which is a mixture of multiple materials, and will not want to define an exact shape for each of the components in the block.
+Sometimes you will want to make a homogeneous block,  which is a mixture of multiple materials, and will not want to define an exact shape for each of the components in the block.
 In this case unshaped components can be used, but ARMI still requires there to be at least one component with shape to define the pitch of the block.